Add apps to Microsoft Intune

 The maximum file size for any file that you upload is 8 GB.

-Windows Line-of-business (LOB) apps have a maximum size limit of 8 GB per app. iOS LOB apps have a maximum size limit of 4 GB per app.
+Windows Line-of-business (LOB) apps, including Win32, Windows Universal AppX, Windows Universal AppX bundle, Windows Universal MSI X, and Windows Universal MSI X bundle, have a maximum size limit of 8 GB per app.
+All other LOB apps, including iOS/iPadOS LOB apps, have a maximum size limit of 2 GB per app.

 Create and edit categories for apps